Sino-Soviet relations: Sino-Soviet split

-Thus, in the immediate years after the PRC was proclaimed, the Soviet Union became its closest ally.
-Moscow sent thousands of Soviet engineers and workers, and trainloads of machinery and tools.
-By the late 1950s, the Soviets had erected a network of modern industrial plants across China, capable of producing warplanes, tanks and warships.
-Moscow even provided some nuclear technology.
-Mao, however, was deeply distrusted by Nikita Khrushchev for abandoning the strict traditions of Lenin and Stalin.
+Mao deeply distrusted Nikita Khrushchev for abandoning the strict traditions of Lenin and Stalin.
 In the late 1950s – early 1960s, relations became deeply strained.
 By attacking Soviet revisionism, Mao consolidated his political struggle in Beijing and won over his opponents.
 Khrushchev ridiculed the failures of the Great Leap Forward and the people's commune movement.
 The Sino-Soviet split was marked by small scale fighting in the Sino-Soviet border conflict in 1969.
 Moscow considered a preemptive nuclear strike.
 That never happened, but the Soviets did encourage Uyghurs to rebel against China.
 More important, China launched its own bid to control communist movements around the world, and in most cases local communist parties split between the two sponsors, confusing fellow travelers and weakening the overall communist movement in the Third World.
 Beijing said the Soviet Union had fallen into the trap of social imperialism, and was now seen as the greatest threat it faced.
 Mao made overtures to Richard Nixon and the United States, culminating in the sensational 1972 Nixon visit to China.